MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 The variables pane shows the input and output variables passed to and from Power Automate desktop flows.
 It also displays all the variables used in the current desktop flow under **Flow variables**.

-Through this pane, you can search for variables, rename them, find their usages, pin them, and filter them by type.
+Through this pane, you can search for variables, rename them, find their usages, marking them as sensitive, pin them, and filter them by type.
 Filtering allows you to select whether to apply it to the pinned variables or not.

 ![Screenshot of the variables pane.](media\variables-pane\variables-pane.png)